cjdoris/ARFFFiles.jl/README.md

 - `missingcols=true`: By default we assume all columns can contain missing data (`?`).
 This option controls this behaviour.
 It can be `true`, `false`, a vector or set of symbols, or a function taking a symbol and returning true if that column can contain missings.
 - `missingnan=false`: Convert missing values in numeric columns to NaN.
 This is equivalent to excluding these columns in `missingcols`.
 - `categorical=true`: When false, nominal columns are converted to `String` instead of `CategoricalValue{String}`.
+- `chunkbytes=2^26`: Read approximately this many bytes per chunk when iterating over chunks or rows.
+- `own=false`: Signals whether or not to close the underlying IO stream when `close(::ARFFReader)` is called.

 ## Saving